Updated for 2023

 Lisa Smith Wengler Center for the Arts

 The Center for the Arts hosts a variety of family-friendly performances throughout the year.
-Entertainers may include dancers, singers, and circus arts.
+Entertainers may include dancers, singers, and circus artists.
 Certain performances also include “Family Art” — hands-on activities designed for children after the show.
 In addition, the Center for the Arts offers backstage tours, meet-and-greets with the performers, food trucks, and more.
-(Certain activities may or may not be available for all performances.
-Check with the box office for detailed information for the day you plan to visit).
-No events are planned as of this writing, but keep checking the website for updates.

 Related: Guide to the Santa Monica Pier